 Useful information on prevention, symptoms and testing In order to keep yourself, your family and your community safe and well there are a number of things you can do.

-If you develop symptoms of coronavirus you must book a test immediately, either by using the link below or by calling 119.
-Tests are free but they are ONLY for people who are showing coronavirus symptoms.
+If you develop symptoms of coronavirus you must book a test immediately, either by using the link or by calling 119.

 We really need your help to stop the spread!

 There are three simple actions we can do to keep on protecting each other:

 - wash your hands with soap and water often – do this for at least 20 seconds